AidaDSP/AidaDSP.github.io/aida_dsp_os.md

 ### Not included

 - Power supply: 5V/2A.
 You can use a standard 2A phone charger with micro USB connector, or a [Raspberry Pi's adapter](https://www.amazon.it/Aukru-Alimentatore-Raspberry-modello-Modello/dp/B01566WOAG/ref=sr_1_8?__mk_it_IT=%C3%85M%C3%85%C5%BD%C3%95%C3%91&keywords=raspberry+pi+supply&qid=1569943965&s=gateway&sr=8-8).
-Optionally if you have a low noise USB 5V supply port (i.e. for USB souncard in recording studios) would be even better.
+Power banks for mobile phones also work very well and help avoiding ground loops.
 - Midi/audio cables

 ### Dimensions